Podmočani

 Podmočani (Подмочани) is a village in the Resen Municipality of the Republic of North Macedonia, north of Lake Prespa.
 The village is roughly 8 km from the municipal centre of Resen.

 Demographics

+According to Dimitar Mishev Brancoff, in his statistics gathered about the population of Macedonia, the Christian population of Podmočani was 688 Bulgarian Exarchists and 42 Albanians.

 Podmočani is inhabited by an Orthodox Macedonian majority and during the course of the 20th century by a small Sunni Muslim Albanian minority.
-During the late Ottoman period, Macedonian Muslims also used to reside in Podmočani.
+During the late Ottoman period, Torbeš also used to reside in Podmočani.

 Podmočani has 306 residents as of the most recent national census of 2002.
 The population had increased to 875 in 1981, but has declined in every census since.